Song: Aaj Kal Mein Dhal Gaya

 Neend Kah rahi hai chal, meri baanh thaam (Sleep is saying, come, hold my arm): Here, Rafi’s voice becomes slightly more inviting and reassuring.
 The “chal” (come) is delivered with a gentle beckoning quality.
 “Meri baanh thaam” (take my arm) is sung with a sense of gentle support and comfort.

 Tu bhi so ja so gayi, rang bhari shaam.
 Aaj kal mein dhal gaya.
 Aaj kal mein dhal gaya (You too go to sleep, the colorful evening has gone to sleep.
-The day has melted into the past): The lullaby phrase returns, maintaining the tender and soothing tone and then the refrain is repeated, reminding the listener of the passage of time and the arrival of night.
+The day has melted into the past): The lullaby phrase returns, maintaining the tender and soothing tone, and then the refrain repeats, reminding the listener of the passage of time and the arrival of night.

 Hai bhuja bhuja sa dil, bojh saans saans par (The heart feels extinguished, there’s a burden on every breath): This is where the emotional depth of the song becomes more apparent.
 Rafi’s voice takes on a noticeable shift, becoming more subdued and heavy.
 The words “bujha-bujha” (extinguished) and “bojh” (burden) are delivered with a palpable sense of weariness.
 There’s a slight drop in pitch, adding to the feeling of sadness.